Ubayed-Bin-Sufian/sugar-docs/src/how-can-i-help.md

 ## <a name="MARKETING-OUTREACH"></a> Marketing/Outreach
 You can help to increase the number of Sugar Labs users through -

-  * Write translations, see [Translation Team](https://wiki.sugarlabs.org/go/Translation_Team) and [translate.sugarlabs.org](https://translate.sugarlabs.org/), thereby the user experience of users speaking other languages.
+  * Contribute translations via the [Translation Team](https://wiki.sugarlabs.org/go/Translation_Team) and [translate.sugarlabs.org](https://translate.sugarlabs.org/)to enhance the user experience for non-English speakers.
   * Publish blogs and detail your experience using Sugar Labs software, introducing more people to use Sugar Labs software.
   * Design and execute lesson plans to introduce more children and youth to Sugar Labs, either in schools, outside school or in an informal setting.